shoeffner/mthesis/src/future_work.md

 used to reverse the 2D projection to the 3D model and to transform the pupils should be re-evaluated and possibly replaced.
 One way could be to model the eyeballs as spheres or ellipsoids and perform more sophisticated projections onto their surfaces.
-It might even be needed to account for refraction of light in the eye, something not taken into account at all in \Gaze{}'s models.
+Something not taken into account at all in \Gaze{}'s models is the refraction of light in the eye.
 Some of the models mentioned in @Hansen2010 could be of use.
 Another possibility is to introduce a calibration method and see if the model works using a setup calibrated to the subject.
 This might be difficult because